Delaney denies report of campaign rebellion, says he has ‘no plans’ to quit 2020 race

 Delaney’s already qualified for the second round of presidential debates, being held July 30-31 in Detroit.

 But making the following rounds gets much tougher for Delaney and many of the other lower-tier candidates.
 The Democratic National Committee has raised the thresholds for those showdowns.
-To make the stage, the contenders must reach two percent in four qualifying polls and reach contributions from 130,000 individual donors.
+To make the stage, the contenders must reach 2 percent in four qualifying polls and reach contributions from 130,000 individual donors.

 Asked if he can hit those criteria, Delaney said “I think I can make it.
 To be honest with you, I have to make either the third or the fourth."